 West Virginia- Not Required

-Wyoming- Not Required; although an exam is not required by law the Secretary of State's Office highly recommends that all notary applicants take the self-help test available on their website.
+Wyoming- Not required, although the Secretary of State's Office highly recommends that all Notary applicants take the self-help test available on their website.